 Dr Roberto Bondesan is a Senior Lecturer in the Department of Computing.
 In this blog post, he shares more about his research as part of QuEST (Centre for Quantum Engineering, Science and Technology at Imperial College London).
-Roberto’s research explores the application of machine learning techniques to optimise the resources used by a quantum computer.
+Roberto’s research explores how machine learning can optimise the resources used by a quantum computer.

 Can you tell us about your research area?